NVB9ALT/Airliner-Sound-Effects-Addon/README.md

 # Airliner-Sound-Effects-Addon

-This will add alarms, thrust reverser blast sounds, and sounds for landing gear/flaps/spoilers extension and retraction.
-It will be avialable as a bookmarklet and console-injection format.
+This addon will add immersion sounds to all Boeing 737s, add alarms to all Boeing and Airbus airliners except for the A220 (since the A220 was originally a Bombardier plane), and maybe also add different front and back sounds for the Concorde.